 “So, don’t act like an embarrassed coward while and after I do it?”

-“Exactly.”
-He opened the door and stepped in.
+“Exactly,” he opened the door and stepped inside.
 As I followed, I punched the button to close the garage doors.

 * * *